- Where is UC Davis Study Abroad?

 - Does Financial Aid go with me on UCEAP?
 How do I apply for it?

 Financial aid does go with you.
 However, it may look different depending on what program you choose.
 Your package may expand if the program is more expensive than your time at UC Davis; it may be reduced during your time abroad if your program is less expensive than being at UC Davis.Once you decide on a program, print out the budget (file pathway described in the question above) and meet with a financial aid officer at UC Davis Study Abroad or the Financial Aid office.
 There is no additional application you need to fill out for Financial Aid; UC Davis Study Abroad will be in touch with the financial aid office about participating students and their programs, and you will be packaged accordingly.
 Visit Financial Aid for more information, and use "contact an expert" if you would like to contact an adviser directly.

 - Are there scholarships available?

 - Yes.
-Check the Scholarships tab on the UCEAP website and the Scholarships & Awards Tab on the UC Davis Study Abroad website.
+On the UCEAP website, you can click the Menu bar on the right-hand side of any UCEAP page.
+From there, you will need to select the “Student Resources” tab and click the “Paying for Study Abroad” link.
+There will be an additional “Scholarships” link on the left-hand side of that page.
+You can also check the Scholarships & Awards Tab on the UC Davis Study Abroad website.
 Make sure you also check with your academic department, as some departments offer scholarships for their students.
 Be aware, most scholarship deadlines are early!